rasundsbak/zoterokurs/episodes/01-preparation-installation.md

 However, feel free to use your own academic problem in episode 2.
 You must be able to easily find at least 500 references treating the chosen subject.
 We do this in order to get an overview over the literature on the chosen subject.

 **Check the functionality**
 After the installation.
 Check your usual text editor.
 For Word users: Do you see the tab for Zotero functionality somewhere to the right?
-If not, see below.
+If not, you may use googles solution:

+**Zotero tab does not appear in the Word Ribbon**
+Open the Templates and Add-ins window by going to File → Options → Add-ins, selecting “Word Add-ins” in the Manage drop-down at the bottom, and clicking “Go…”.
+Then, make sure Zotero.dotm is present and ticked.

 Zotero supports the text editors Google Docs, Microsoft Word and Libre Office.

 **Installing the Zotero Word Processor Plugins**
 Vitit this site: https://www.zotero.org/support/word_processor_plugin_installation